SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/06-Transactions.md

 connection.setAutoCommit(false);
 ```

-Now let's see the JDBC Transaction pattern with some pseudo-code:
+Let's see the JDBC Transaction pattern with some pseudo-code:

 ```java
 try {